Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/README.md

 # Functionality
 The functionality of the laptop that is tested and working is precisely described in the document "Checklist". underneath here you will find a general overview of what needs to be fixed, and also what is and what is not working.
+// i lost the file somewhere on my laptop, will upload if i find it again!😓

 ### Graphical
 - [x] IGPU Graphics acceleration